-- Eligibility for the GEBG Foreign Travel Assistance and Insurance Program: International SOS is offering their “best-in- class” crisis response and pre- and on- trip assistance services at a GEBG member discount of just 25% of their minimum independent school pricing.
-Our partners at Fred C. Church Insurance have arranged a comprehensive insurance program with Navigators (through United Educators) and Nationwide Insurance Companies to cover the ISOS and other costs.
+- Travel Assistance International SOS is offering their “best-in- class” crisis response and pre- and on- trip assistance services at a GEBG member discount.
+The plan includes comprehensive insurance with Navigators (through United Educators) and Nationwide Insurance Companies